Vision Systems

 - Aerospace

-Have you ever opened a drill set and noticed that one of the drill bits was missing even though you just bought it?
+Have you ever opened a drill set and noticed that one of the drill bits was missing, even though you just bought it?
 This is a case of a product not adequately going through a vision inspection during the manufacturing process.
-Vision inspection is a way to make sure all the parts are in order and that the product is suitable for selling.
+Vision inspection is a way to make sure all the parts are in order and that the product is suitable for sale.
 Checking that all drill bits are placed in a set is one type of inspection called presence/absence inspection, but there are many other types for different quality control measures.

 To conduct these inspections in an efficient way, vision inspection systems are used.
 A vision inspection system is made up of an industrial camera, lens (or lenses), lighting, and an image processing unit.
 These systems capture images that inspect products for problems like defects, contaminants, misalignment, incorrect labeling, presence or absence of a part, or mismeasurements.
 Vision inspection systems are used in virtually every industry: automotive, plastics, food and packaging, pharmaceutical, medical devices, electronics, and more.